Rules for Pentathlon

 - Six-Round Game: Add an extra round for more variety

-Try different variations to find your favorite!
+Try different options to find what suits your group.